gmc-code/PC-Using-RTD/docs/setup/Git.rst

 Install Git
 --------------
-Download and install git from https://git-scm.com/.
+Download and install git version 2.0.0 (or newer) from https://git-scm.com/.
 Use all defaults.

 Set Git Name & Email
 -----------------------